Fat Vs Thin Client Models

 Thin Client Pros & Cons

-- With such little processing requirement, clients can be cheaper.
-They can also be very flexible as there is no need to have pre-installed client applications
+• With such little processing required, clients can be cheaper.
+They can also be very flexible as there is no need to have pre-installed client applications.

-- The server must meet the performance requirements and therefore can require a greater level of investment.
+• The server must meet the performance requirements, and this can cost a lot more money.